How Geely's Li Shufu spent months stealthily building a $9 billion stake in Daimler

 The result was a $9 billion investment that skirted disclosure rules requiring investors to notify German authorities if their share of voting rights in a company passed 3 percent, and then 5 percent.
 Because of the way the stake was built, there is no indication that Geely breached those rules.

-“The fact that Li would invest did not come as a surprise,” said a senior Daimler executive, who did not want to be named because he was not authorized to speak to the media.
-“But how he went about it certainly was.”
+“The fact that Li would invest did not come as a surprise,” said a senior Daimler executive, who did not want to be named because he was not authorized to speak to the media.“But how he went about it certainly was.”

 The shell company used to amass the stake, Tenaciou3 Prospect Investment Ltd, was incorporated on Oct.
 27 in Hong Kong.
 The company had just one ordinary share, worth HK$1 (12.8 U.S. cents), according to documents filed to the Hong Kong Companies Registry.
 It also has a single director: Li Yifan.